On leveraging constrained smooth additive regression models for global optimization: Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC)

 \begin{itemize} \item $\sigma_j$ represents the value of the univariate surrogate function of variable $x_j$. \item $\sigma'_{jq}$ represents the contribution of each interval $[t_{jq},t_{j(q+1)}]$ to the surrogate function of $x_j$. \item $x_{jq}$ is the deviation of $x_j$ from $t_{jq}$ if $x_j \in [t_{jq}, t_{j(q+1)}]$, and zero otherwise. \item $y_{jq}$ takes value $1$ if $x_j \in [t_{jq}, t_{j(q+1)}]$, and zero otherwise. \end{itemize}

 The following constraints are also needed:

-Constraints~\eqref{eq:surr_sigma'_def} and \eqref{eq:surr_bounds_xjq} model the correct definition of variables $\sigma'_{jq}$ and $x_{jq}$, respectively.
-Let us note that, for a given $j \in \{1,\dots,p\}$, only one $y_{jq}$ can take value 1 thanks to constraints~\eqref{eq:surr_onlyoney}.
+Constraints~\eqref{eq:surr_sigma'_def} and~\eqref{eq:surr_bounds_xjq} model the correct definition of variables $\sigma'_{jq}$ and $x_{jq}$, respectively.
+Let us note that, for a given $j \in \{1,\dots,p\}$, only one $y_{jq}$ can take value~1 thanks to constraints~\eqref{eq:surr_onlyoney}.
 Constraints~\eqref{eq:sum_sigma'} ensure that $\sigma_j$ is the sum of $\sigma'_{jq}$ over all the $k_j$ intervals.
-Constraints~\eqref{eq:surr_xj_def} links variables $x_j$, $x_{jq}$, and $y_{jq}$.
+Constraints~\eqref{eq:surr_xj_def} links variables $x_j$, $x_{jq}$ and $y_{jq}$.
 In particular, the summation on the right-hand-side shows only one nonzero term, i.e., the one corresponding to the interval where $x_j$ lies.
-Let us call such an interval $q$.
-Thus, $x_j$ is equal to $t_{jq}+x_{jq}$.
-Constraints~\eqref{eq:surr_sigma'_bounds}, \eqref{eq:surr_sigma'_bounds} and \eqref{eq:surr_sigma_bounds} stated the nature of all the variables.
+Let $q$ be the index corresponding to such an interval.
+Then, $x_j$ is equal to $t_{jq}+x_{jq}$.
+Constraints~\eqref{eq:surr_binary_y},~\eqref{eq:surr_sigma'_bounds} and~\eqref{eq:surr_sigma_bounds} state the nature of all the variables.
 Note that variables $\sigma_j$ are summed up in the objective function, together with the intercept constant term $\alpha$.

-Let us remark that the mathematical model above is inspired by the classic multiple choice formulation, see, for example, \cite{vielma2009mixed}.
+We note that~\eqref{eq:sur_form1}--\eqref{eq:surr_sigma_bounds} define an MINLP formulation of problem~\eqref{sec:surr_problem:tildeP} from Definition~\ref{def:surrogate}, with $C=\{0\},$ where the approximation is obtained using the constrained smooth additive regression model described in Section~\ref{sec:shape_constrained_regression}.
+We point out that in the case of $C=\{c\}$ where $1\leq c\leq M,$ namely a complicating constraint is being approximated to get~\eqref{sec:surr_problem:tildeP} instead of the objective function, the approach to get the MINLP formulation is analogous.
+Finally, let us remark that this mathematical model for~\eqref{sec:surr_problem:tildeP} is inspired by the classical multiple choice formulation, see, for example, \cite{vielma2009mixed}.